 Skip to main content

-• NDMerge merges the Next Design data of the current branch (own) and the specified other branch (other).
+• NDMerge merges Next Design data from the current branch (own) and a specified other branch (other).

-• Instead of merging textual differences like the standard Git merge behavior, Next Design builds data for each file in memory and merges differences for each model.
+• Unlike standard Git merges which merge text differences, it builds Next Design file-specific data in memory and merges differences for each model.

-• The following files of Next Design are supported, and data is constructed for each file.
+• It supports the following Next Design files, and builds data for each file:

 • nproj